jinweiliucu/jinweiliucu.github.io/_pages/about.md

   - /about.html
 ---

 Jinwei Liu is an Assistant Professor with the Department of Computer and Information Sciences at Florida A&M University (FAMU).
-He received the Ph.D. degree in Computer Engineering from the [The Holcombe Department of Electrical and Computer Engineering, Clemson University] (https://www.clemson.edu/cecas/departments/ece/), SC, USA, supervised by [Dr. Haiying (Helen) Shen] (https://www.cs.virginia.edu/~hs6ms/).
+He received the Ph.D. degree in Computer Engineering from the [Holcombe Department of Electrical and Computer Engineering, Clemson University] (https://www.clemson.edu/cecas/departments/ece/), SC, USA, supervised by [Dr. Haiying (Helen) Shen] (https://www.cs.virginia.edu/~hs6ms/).

 Short Bio
 ======